Breaking the Enigma cipher

 war-time Bombe machine, which was completed in 2007 .

-It is now on public display at the
+The completed machine was on public display for many years at the

-Bletchley Park Museum and is part of the permanent
+Bletchley Park Museum as part of the permanent

 The image on the right was taken at the